The UNC Center of Excellence in Maternal and Child Health Education, Science and Practice

 Dr. Cilenti has worked in local and state public health agencies in North Carolina for more than 20 years.
 She is primarily interested in improving systems of care for vulnerable women and children.
 Dr. Cilenti is the Director of the National Maternal and Child Health Workforce Development Center which oversees training and technical assistance to state agencies implementing health transformation.
 Dr. Cilent also directs the Maternal Health Learning and Innovation Center.
 Dr. Cilenti teaches the MCH courses Health Transformation (MCFH 745) and Leadership in Maternal and Child Health (MCFH 890).

-Anna Austin, PhD, CoE Program Manager, Assistant Professor, Department of Maternal and Child Health
+Anna Austin, PhD, CoE Faculty, Assistant Professor, Department of Maternal and Child Health

 Dr. Austin’s research focuses on understanding risk and protective factors in child health and development and examining the impact of population-level programs and policies on child and family wellbeing.
 She has experience and interest in applying advanced statistical methods, linking existing survey and administrative data sources, and partnering with state and local agencies to conduct research on child maltreatment, substance use in pregnancy, and material hardship among families.